HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/migration/index.md

 # Migration

-This section include how-to articles about migration-related content in HCL Digital Experience (DX).
+This section includes how-to articles about migration-related content in HCL Digital Experience (DX).

 - **[How to perform a stating to production using Portal Application Archive](./StagingToProductionWithPAA.md)**
 Learn how to perform a stating to production using Portal Application Archive.